ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/06-pii/assignment.md

 And what we've done:

+* Created several graphs to help quantify the extent of the problem
+* Parsed the logs at ingest-time for quicker and more powerful analysis
 * Created a dashboard to monitor our ingress proxy
-* Created graphs to monitor status codes over time
-* Created a simple alert to let us know if we ever return non-200 error codes
-* Parsed the logs at ingest-time for quicker and more powerful analysis
 * Create a SLO (with alert) to let us know if we ever return a significant number of non-200 error codes over time
+* Geocoded client IP to associate location information with clients
 * Created visualizations to help us visually locate clients and errors
-* Created graphs in our dashboard showing the breakdown of User Agents
+* Parsed the user agent string to associate browser information with clients
+* Determined, using client location and browser information, the root cause of our problem
-* Created a table in our dashboard iterating seen User Agents
+* Created a table in our dashboard iterating User Agents in the wild
 * Created a nightly report to snapshot our dashboard
 * Created an alert to let us know when a new User Agent string appears
 * Setup RBAC to restrict access to `client.ip`